Do you do hair?"

 While making an appointment at your local makeup counter may sound like a good idea because it's the most cost effective option, you may want to think again.
 There’s no need to drive all around town risking the possibility of hitting traffic, or stressing out about not being able to find parking at the mall when you have 100 other things to worry about on the biggest day of your life.
 A professional comes to you!
 An on-location artist will pamper you and create a relaxed environment.
 Having that relaxation and pampering before the ceremony is an important stress reliever.

-When you go to a makeup counter, there is typically loud music, crying/screaming children, people rushing about, customers interrupting and other distractions.
+When you go to a makeup counter, there is typically loud music, customers interrupting and other distractions.
 The environment is less than ideal for prepping a bride.
 Plus, you have the possibility of encountering one of three artists: the new artist who has little to no experience, someone who is very talented, cares, and has been there for years, or someone who will give you a rushed job resulting in "meh" makeup because they need to get back to selling.
 Do you really want to take that chance on your wedding day?